18F/handbook/_pages/welcome-to-18f/classes/benefits.md

 [Cristina Brydges](https://gsa-tts.slack.com/team/cristina) is the Acting Director of the Talent Team.
 One of her duties is working with GSA&rsquo;s HR groups.

-Generally speaking, neither Cristina nor 18F can &ldquo;advise&rdquo; you on benefits &mdash; everything 18F offers is actually owned and run by GSA&rsquo;s HR and Benefits groups.
+Generally speaking, neither Cristina nor TTS can &ldquo;advise&rdquo; you on benefits &mdash; everything TTS offers is actually owned and run by GSA&rsquo;s HR and Benefits groups.
 She can, however, help you escalate questions and problems and point you in the right direction.

-[Marty Sanchez-Lowery](mailto:martha.sanchez-lowery@gsa.gov) is our point of contact for health insurance (FEHB), life insurance (FEGLI), and retirement (FERS).
-You can find Marty's phone number in the [GSA Staff Directory](http://www.gsa.gov/portal/staffDirectory/searchStaffDirectory.action).
-She works out of GSA's National Capital Region building at 7th and D Streets, SW.
+Marty Sanchez-Lowery is our point of contact for health insurance (FEHB), life insurance (FEGLI), and retirement (FERS).
+Marty's contact information can be found by searching the [staff directory](https://insite.gsa.gov/portal/staffDirectory/searchInsiteStaffDirectory) or by reaching out to [#talent](https://gsa-tts.slack.com/messages/talent).

 Please direct your questions and send all of your [benefits forms](https://github.com/18F/onboarding-documents/blob/master/Forms/gsa-onboarding-forms.md#sf-2809---health-benefits-election-form) to Marty.
 When filling out your benefit forms, you can use digital signatures on enrollment forms, including a copied-and-pasted version of your handwritten signature.
 The only benefit documents that cannot be submitted with digital signatures are [beneficiary forms](https://github.com/18F/onboarding-documents/blob/master/Forms/gsa-onboarding-forms.md#part-2-beneficiary-forms) (for life insurance, retirement accounts, and so forth).